Mechanical, electrical, and plumbing: Information technology

 Advances in technology and the advent of computer networking have led to the emergence of a new facet of electrical systems incorporating data and telecommunications wiring.
 As of 2019, several derivative acronyms have been suggested for this area, including MEPIT (mechanical, electrical, plumbing and information technology) and MEPI (an abbreviation of MEPIT).
 Equivalent names are "low voltage", "data", and "telecommunications" or "comms".
-Note that a low voltage system used for telecommunications networking is not the same as a low voltage network.
+A low voltage system used for telecommunications networking is not the same as a low voltage network.

 The information technology sector of electrical installations is used for computer networking, telephones, television, security systems, audio distribution, healthcare systems, robotics, and more.
 These services are typically installed by different tradespeople to the higher-voltage mains wiring and are often contracted out to very specific trades, e.g. security installers or audio integrators.

 Regulations on low voltage wiring are often less strict or less important to human safety.
 As a result, it is more common for this wiring to be installed or serviced by competent amateurs, despite constant attempts from the electrical industry to discourage this.

 Plumbing

-Competent design of plumbing systems is necessary to prevent conflicts with other trades, and to avoid expensive rework or surplus supplies.
-The scope of standard residential plumbing usually covers mains pressure potable water, heated water (in conjunction with mechanical and/or electrical engineers), sewerage, stormwater, natural gas, and sometimes rainwater collection and storage.
-In commercial environments, these distribution systems expand to accommodate many more users, as well as the addition of other plumbing services such as hydroponics, irrigation, fuels, oxygen, vacuum/compressed air, solids transfer, and more.
+Effective plumbing design helps prevent clashes with other building systems and reduces the risk of costly adjustments or excess materials.
+In residential settings, plumbing typically includes potable water under mains pressure, hot water systems (often coordinated with mechanical or electrical components), sewerage, stormwater, natural gas, and sometimes rainwater harvesting and storage.
+In commercial buildings, the range of services is broader, supporting larger user demand and additional functions such as irrigation, hydroponics, fuel supply, oxygen distribution, vacuum or compressed air, and solids handling.

 Plumbing systems also service air distribution/control, and therefore contribute to the mechanical part of MEP.
 Plumbing for HVAC systems involves the transfer of coolant, pressurized air, water, and occasionally other substances.
 Ducting for air transfer may also be consider plumbing, but is generally installed by different tradespeople.